duoduoyao/cpp-projects/README.md

 ## Repository Structure

 The projects are organized as follows:
-	•	basic-stock-analysis/
+- basic-stock-analysis/
-	    •	This project focuses on basic stock data processing and analysis.
+	-This project focuses on basic stock data processing and analysis.
 It reads daily stock data from CSV files, structures it using a flexible StockData class, and computes basic descriptive statistics such as daily returns, average daily returns, and identifying the largest gains and losses.
 The project demonstrates efficient use of the C++ Standard Template Library (STL) for data handling.
-	•	(I will add more projects later, e.g., “project2/”, “project3/”)
+- (I will add more projects later, e.g., “project2/”, “project3/”)

 ## Getting Started
 ### Prerequisites